bcgov/ssdtools/README.md

 ## Introduction

-`ssdca` loads `fitdistrplus`, which it extends, as well several other packages.
+`ssdca` loads `fitdistrplus` and `ggplot2`, both of which it extends, as well as several other packages.

 ``` r
 library(ssdca)